adityaSharma369/test_report/cypress/screenshots/README.md

-Folder to hold the screenshots
+Folder to hold the screenshot